EliotFerragni/smart-meter-p1-reader/README.md

 The pinout follows the DSMR 5.0 [standard](docs/SPEC%20-%20E-Meter_P1_specification_20210308.pdf) (p.12).

 The important points are we get **5V 250mA** and **GND** pins, a **request data** pin and a **data** pin.
 It is necessary to output a high level on the data request pin to enable the data stream, 3.3V is enough, no need to have 5V if a 3.3V board is used.
-Also the data pin is an open colector, thus a pull-up is needed on the board side but no need to have a level translator when a 3.3V board is used.
+Also the data pin is an open colector, thus a pull-up is needed on the board side (internal pull-up is ok) but no need to have a level translator when a 3.3V board is used.
 Another unspecified thing is that the data are inverted.
 Thus we need to invert the UART RX on the board.

 # Note
 I found some projects doing parts of what I needed on Github.
 But all were too complicated to use, integrate or simply understand.
 I like when things are simple and honestly I'm quite lazy.
 That's why I wrote this dead simple code.
-Honorable mention to this project https://github.com/Tropaion/ZigBee_SmartMeter_Reader which did for me the ZigBee part.
+Honorable mention to this project https://github.com/Tropaion/ZigBee_SmartMeter_Reader which  was a good start for the ZigBee endpoint declaration.